tomsonqiang/wav2lip-hq-ESRGAN/README.md

 •Python 3.7+ is recommended.
 Issues have been noted on Python 3.6 when installing dependencies.

-# Base Repo README:

-## :exclamation::exclamation: This repository is deprecated, and no one maintains it at this moment.
-A lot has changed in the field since it was created, and many new instruments have emerged.
-Please, do not try to use this repository for your practical purposes. :exclamation::exclamation:

 ---

 This is unofficial extension of [Wav2Lip: Accurately Lip-syncing Videos In The Wild](https://github.com/Rudrabha/Wav2Lip) repository.
 We use image super resolution and face segmentation for improving visual quality of lip-synced videos.